riteshsawant-Bose21/qa-tuii-integration-local/README.md

 To add a new project to this monorepo:

-1. **Create Project Folder**
+- Create Project Folder:
-Inside the `apps/` directory, create a new folder with your project name: mkdir projects/<your-project-name>
+  Inside the `apps/` directory, create a new folder with your project name: mkdir apps/<app-layer>/<your-project-name>

-2. **Initialize the Project**
+- Initialize the Project:
   Use your preferred tooling (e.g., `npm init`, `create-react-app`, etc.).

-3. **Add to CI**
+- Add to CI:
   To setup CI for your project please reach out to devops@boseprofessional.com or optionally follow below steps:

-  #Define Moon Tasks:
+  - Define Moon Tasks:
     In your project folder, create or update the `moon/project.yml` file to define tasks such as `build`, `lint`, `test`, and `typecheck`.
     Refer to the [sample task file](apps/frontend/flutter-apps/moon.yml) for structure and conventions.

-  #Create Reusable GitHub Action (Optional):
+  - Create Reusable GitHub Action (Optional):
     Define a `action.yml` file in your project’s `.github/` folder (e.g. `projects/<your-project>/.github/action.yml`) to encapsulate the project's CI steps.
 This makes it reusable by the main workflow dispatcher.

-  #Hook Into Main CI Workflow:
+  - Hook Into Main CI Workflow:
     The orchestrating workflow in `.github/workflows/` will automatically pick up your project if:
     - A change is detected in the project's codebase
     - The project has the necessary Moon tasks defined
     - A matching reusable action is in place (if used)

-  #Test Locally (Recommended):
+- Test Locally (Recommended):
   Run Moon tasks locally with `moon run <project>:<task>` to validate behavior before pushing.

-4. **Assign Code Owners**
+- Assign Code Owners:
-Edit `.github/CODEOWNERS` and add the path + responsible GitHub username(s) or team(s):
+  Edit `.github/CODEOWNERS` and add the path + responsible GitHub username(s) or team(s): /projects/<your-project-name>/ @your-team
-/projects/<your-project-name>/ @your-team

-5. **Update README (optional)**
+- Update README:
   Consider updating this README to describe the new project.

 ---

-## 🛠 Tooling
+## Tooling

 This repo uses a unified and consistent developer experience powered by a combination of modern tools: